webdriverio/webdriverio/docs/ConfigurationFile.md

     onPrepare: function (config, capabilities) {
     },
     /**
-     * Gets executed before a worker process is spawned and can be used to initialise specific service
+     * Gets executed before a worker process is spawned and can be used to initialize specific service
      * for that worker as well as modify runtime environments in an async fashion.
      * @param  {String} cid      capability id (e.g 0-0)
      * @param  {[type]} caps     object containing capabilities for session that will be spawn in the worker
      * @param  {[type]} specs    specs to be run in the worker process
-     * @param  {[type]} args     object that will be merged with the main configuration once worker is initialised
+     * @param  {[type]} args     object that will be merged with the main configuration once worker is initialized
      * @param  {[type]} execArgv list of string arguments passed to the worker process */
     onWorkerStart: function (cid, caps, specs, args, execArgv) {
     },
     /**
-     * Gets executed just before initialising the webdriver session and test framework.
+     * Gets executed just before initializing the webdriver session and test framework.
 It allows you
      * to manipulate configurations depending on the capability or spec.
      * @param {Object} config wdio configuration object
      * @param {Array.<Object>} capabilities list of capabilities details